Mix 106.3: Studios

-Both Mix 106.3 and Hit 104.7 broadcast their studio complex in Bellenden Street, Crace.
-The broadcast range of the channel is focused to Canberra and some neighbouring regions extending as far as Yass in the North (55 km from Canberra CBD), Tharwa in the South (30 km from Canberra CBD) and Bungendore in the East (40 km from Canberra CBD).
+Both Mix 106.3 and Hit 104.7 broadcast from their studio complex in Bellenden Street, Crace.
+The broadcast range of the stations is focused to Canberra and some neighbouring regions extending as far as Yass in the north (55 km from Canberra CBD), Tharwa in the South (30 km from Canberra CBD) and Bungendore in the east (40 km from Canberra CBD).

+Sponsored events

+The station sponsors the annual The Christmas Party (formerly the Special Children's Christmas Party), broadcast from Exhibition Park in Canberra.
+In 2024, it sponsored the annual Skyfire fireworks event, together with its sister station Hit 104.7.